 - Complete the application form.
 (Also available in the Writing Center, Library 134).

 - Write a 250-500 word essay explaining why you want to be a Writing Tutor.

 - Get a recommendation from a faculty member who knows your writing ability.

-- Submit the above along with a writing sample by Friday, April 15, 2016 to:
+- Submit the above along with a writing sample by the end of the day Monday, April 17, 2017 to:

 Dr. Rita Malenczyk